American owned, American Made.

 They re-branded the business by naming it after John’s daughter Brooklyn.
 John’s oldest daughter Kayli was terribly unhappy for a while but Brooklyn Bedding is euphonious and sometimes parents have to throw a bone to the middle child.
 Besides that, the company does a swift business in New York City.

 Brooklyn Bedding continues to be a mattress manufacturer that actually manufactures its own beds.
 That rarity accounts for the brand’s affordability as well as quality.
 American made Brooklyn Bedding builds and then sells mattresses direct for a fraction of the price of the big guys because Brooklyn Bedding is closer and better than China.

-Brooklyn Bedding continues to expand its assortment, launching the Titan Hybrid at the Las Vegas Market in 2018.
+Today Brooklyn Bedding also manufactures many of the private label mattress brands on the market.
+Brooklyn Bedding continues to expand its wholesale business, opening its first permanent showroom at the Las Vegas Market trade show in 2018.
 In this case, what happens in Vegas will not stay in Vegas.